antarctica/PolarRoute/docs/source/sections/Command_line_interface.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 add_vehicle
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The *add_vehicle* command allows vehicle specific simulations to be performed on the digital enviroment.
-This vehicle specific information is then encoded into the digital enviroment file.
+The *add_vehicle* command allows vehicle specific simulations to be performed on the digital environment.
+This vehicle specific information is then encoded into the digital environment file.

 ::